* OPEC, non-OPEC meeting set for 7-8 Aug. in Abu Dhabi

 * Washington threatens sanctions against OPEC member Venezuela

-* Shell suspends loadings from Pernis refinery after fire (Updates throughout, changes dateline, previous SINGAPORE)
+* Shell suspends loadings from Pernis refinery after fire (Updates prices)

-LONDON, July 31 (Reuters) - Oil rose on Monday, putting July on track to become the strongest month this year, as news of a producers' technical meeting next week added to bullish sentiment driven by the threat of U.S. sanctions against OPEC member Venezuela.
+LONDON, July 31 (Reuters) - Oil was flat near two-month highs on Monday, putting July on track to become the strongest month so far this year, as news of a producers' meeting next week added to bullish sentiment driven by the threat of U.S. sanctions against OPEC-member Venezuela.

-Oil traders also eyed the bullish impact from a production outage following a fire at Europe's largest refinery and further signs that the U.S. market is tightening after heavy inventory falls and slower new oil rig additions last week.
+Investors also eyed a tightening U.S. market after heavy inventory falls and slower new oil rig additions last week.

 Some OPEC and non-OPEC members will meet on Aug.
 7-8 in Abu Dhabi to assess how the group can increase compliance with production cuts that began on Jan.
 1.

-Hedge funds and money managers have raised bullish bets on U.S. crude oil to their highest in three months, data showed on Friday.
+Hedge funds and money managers have raised bullish bets on U.S. crude oil to their highest in three months, U.S. data showed.

 U.S. production has hampered efforts to rebalance the market but signs the market is tightening have emerged.

-"Strong increases in the price of oil ... (were) fuelled in large part by the substantial drawdowns in U.S. inventories over the past several weeks," said William O'Loughlin, analyst at Rivkin Securities.
+"Strong increases in the price of oil ... (were) fueled in large part by the substantial drawdowns in U.S. inventories over the past several weeks," said William O'Loughlin, analyst at Rivkin Securities.